schemar/dotfiles/README.md

 This repository contains configurations for:

 * Terminal in Linux (Ubuntu and Fedora) and WSL (Ubuntu)
-* Plasma with i3 on Fedora KDE
+* X System based on Fedora i3 Spin

 ## Installation